Coconut Oil Side Effects: Diarrhea And More

 Yes, if you consume it in excess.
 But this aspect requires clarity.

-Coconut oil is available in the market in two forms – virgin coconut oil, and the commercial coconut oil.
+Coconut oil is available in the market in two popular forms.
+They are commercial and virgin coconut oils.

 Virgin coconut oil is the purest form of the oil.
 It is not processed.
 Hence, it ranks higher on the benefits and comes with almost no side effects.
 But the commercial coconut oil (which most of us use, possibly) is the processed variant.
 It does have certain side effects.
 A few of these include weight gain and an increase in bad cholesterol levels.